-PJM calculates the Transmission Loss charge reconciliations by multiplying the kWh data (de-rated for transmission losses) by the Rreal-time Loss Price, or revised Real-time Loss Price, at the aggregate sink bus associated with the eSchedules contract for that hour.
-Residual metered EDC aggregate distribution factors are updated based on nodal reconciliation kWh data.
-A revised Real-time Loss Price for residual metered EDC aggregates is calculated using the updated distribution factors to determine the Transmission Loss charge reconciliations.
+PJM calculates the Transmission Loss charge reconciliations by multiplying the kWh data (de-rated for transmission losses) by the Rreal-time Loss Price_plus the adjusted distribution loss rate-at the aggregate sink bus associated with the eSchedules contract for that hour.

-For those eSchedules where the aggregate sink bus is a residual metered EDC aggregate, PJM calculates additional Transmission Loss charge reconciliations by multiplying the scheduled Retail Load Responsibility eSchedules (in MWh) by the difference between the revised Real-time Loss Price and the original Real-time Loss Price.
+For those eSchedules where the aggregate sink bus is a residual metered EDC aggregate, PJM calculates additional Transmission Loss charge reconciliations by multiplying the scheduled Retail Load Responsibility eSchedules (in MWh) by the adjusted distribution loss rate.
 These charge reconciliations are then totaled for the month for each EDC or Retail Load Aggregator.
 Note that the reconciliation for Transmission Loss charges for a month may be either a positive or a negative value.